MacOS Malware Development: 0x01

 However, allowing arbitrary memory regions to be executable can pose significant security risks, such as buffer overflow attacks or injection of malicious code.
 Therefore, modern operating systems employ memory protection mechanisms to restrict the execution of code to specific, authorized regions of memory.

 By controlling the permissions of memory pages, operating systems can enforce security policies and prevent unauthorized execution of code.
-For example, writable memory regions that contain data should not be executable to prevent the execution of injected malicious code.
+For example, writable memory regions that contain data should not be executable to prevent the execution of injected code.
 Conversely, executable code should not be writable to prevent tampering with the program’s instructions.

-Alright, the entry point we converts the PID provided as a string to an integer and calls the inject_shellcode function to inject the shellcode into the target process using the provided PID,
+Alright, the entry point we converts the PID provided as a string to an integer and calls the inject_shellcode

 We need to interact with the target process, so we declare a few variables to hold essential information.
-These include remote_task to represent the task port of the target process, remote_stack to store the address of the allocated memory for the remote stack within the target process, and shellcode_region to keep track of the memory region allocated for the shellcode.
+These include remote_task

 Now, the process begins.
-We need to get permission to access the target process, so we use the task_for_pid function to obtain the task port.
-This allows us to manipulate the memory and threads of the target process.
+We need to get permission to access the target process, so we use the task_for_pid

-With access granted, we proceed to allocate memory within the target process.
-We reserve space for both the remote stack and the shellcode using mach_vm_allocate.
-This ensures that we have a place to execute our code, Once memory is allocated, we write our shellcode into the allocated memory space of the target process using mach_vm_write.
-This effectively places our code where it needs to be executed.
+.
+This ensures that we have a place to execute our code, Once memory is allocated, we write our shellcode into the allocated memory space of the target process using mach_vm_write

 int inject_shellcode(pid_t pid, unsigned char *shellcode, size_t shellcode_size) {